AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/databases.md

 >[!NOTE]
 >
->In order to create a dataflow, you must already have an authenticated account with a database source.
+>* In order to create a dataflow, you must already have an authenticated account with a database source.
 A list of tutorials for creating different database source accounts in the UI can be found in the [sources overview](../../../home.md#database).
+>* All table-based batch sources must have their UTC timezones set in order for data to be picked up by Experience Platform.
+For the [[!DNL Snowflake] source](../../../connectors/databases/snowflake.md), only `TIMESTAMP_NTZ` with UTC time is supported.

 ## Getting started